Telegram Channel vs Group: Which Earns More?

 Step 2: Add Your Enforcement Tool as Admin

 Add Paprika as an admin to your private channel or group.
 It needs permissions to invite users and remove members — that is it.
 Paprika does not read messages or access your content.
+For a full breakdown of every admin permission toggle and how to set up co-admin roles safely, see our Telegram channel admin permissions guide.

 Step 3: Set Your Price and Access Duration

 Choose your price point and access period (7 days, 30 days, 90 days, up to lifetime).
 You can accept payments manually (crypto, bank transfer, any method) or connect Stripe for automatic approval and recurring billing.
+For a side-by-side breakdown of all three payment methods — Stars, Stripe, and manual proof — with fee math and setup steps, see our guide to accepting payments on Telegram.

 Step 4: Share Your Page and Start Earning

 Paprika generates a public page where fans can see your offer and join.
 Share it on your socials, your bio link, or your free Telegram channel.
 When a fan pays, Paprika generates a single-use invite link and grants access automatically.
+For a breakdown of every link type and the best conversion placements, see our Telegram channel link guide for paid access.

 Digital payment and membership setup process